Sleeping disorders are very common in the United States, and one of the most commonly prescribed medications is a sedative called Ambien.

 There are several successful treatment options available for prescription drug addiction.
 Some programs include medication-assisted treatment (MAT) to help with withdrawal and increase the chance of success.
 Medication-assisted treatment is conducted by specialists who combine it with a holistic approach to strengthen your mind and body in the early stages of recovery.

-Drugs such as methadone, suboxone, and Vivitrol are often used to help with side effects from withdrawal.
-Early withdrawal can be uncomfortable, and these FDA-approved drugs can lessen the discomfort and improve the chances for success.
-There is no cure for addiction or substance use disorder, but recovery is possible.
+Medications such as Methadone, Suboxone, and Vivitrol are often used to help with side effects from withdrawal.
+Early withdrawal can be uncomfortable, and these FDA-approved drugs can lessen the discomfort and improve the chances of success.

 What Treatment Options Are Available for Ambien Addiction?

 Fortunately, there are several treatment options available for substance use disorder.
-The opioid crisis caused a terrific scare in this country, which forced doctors to change the way that they prescribe certain medications, and opioid addiction blinded many from seeing the growing dependence on sleep aids like Ambien and other benzodiazepines.
+The opioid crisis caused a terrific scare in this country, forcing doctors to change how they prescribe certain medications.
+The opioid addiction problem blinded many from seeing the growing dependence on sleep aids like Ambien and other benzodiazepines.

 Granite Recovery Centers Treatment Options